 With each new insight into the nature of light came a fresh understanding of the cosmos.
 It has allowed us to peer deep into space and even revealed the composition and lifecycles of the stars.

 In the 1670s, the Danish astronomer Ole Roemer discovered that light travelled at a finite speed, a discovery that had a profound implication.
 It meant the further one looks out into the universe, the further one looks back in time.
-And in 1964, by detecting the cosmic microwave background, the afterglow of the big bang, we captured the oldest light in the universe and saw as far back as its possible to see with light.
+And in 1964, by detecting the cosmic microwave background, the afterglow of the big bang, we captured the oldest light in the universe and saw as far back as it is possible to see with light.